Digital Twin Evolution for Sustainable Smart Ecosystems: Case: Citizen Energy Community

-\imperative{Re-calibrate} The new model supporting a reinforcement learning approach needs to be calibrated step-wise, as new data is coming in.
-This ensures that the model is a faithful representation of the grid with its energy loads.
+The new model in support of reinforcement learning needs to be calibrated.
+This ensures that the model is a faithful representation of the grid.
+Calibration is achieved step-wise, by ingesting pieces of data as they arrive on the data stream.